emqx/emqx-docs/en_US/advanced/config-and-data-backup-restore.md

 ## What about Persisted Sessions ?

-Prior to v5.0, EMQX nodes are rather stateless by themselves, in the sense that persistent session states are delegated to external databases (enterprise edition feature).
+Prior to v5.0, EMQX nodes are rather stateless by themselves, in the sense that persistent session states are delegated to external databases (EMQX Enterprise feature).

 So, for persisted sessions, there is nothing to backup from where the EMQX nodes are running.